 Risk (management) shocks

-Institutional investors abide by risk management rules that converge on widely accepted standards.
-These common risk management standards can coerce common flows.
+The risk management rules of most institutional investors follow widely accepted standards.
+Yet, similar rules often coerce similar flows.
 And one-sided flows in markets with limited liquidity can push prices far from fundamental values.
-In this way standard risk management rules can be a cause of distortions and even set in motion self-reinforcing feedback loops.
+In this way, conventional risk management rules can be a cause of distortions and even set in motion self-reinforcing feedback loops.

-Prominent concepts for risk management today are value-at-risk (VaR), a statistical measure of expected maximum losses at a specific horizon within a specific confidence interval and expected loss, a measure of expected drawdown in a distress case.
-The statistical assessment of risk relies on historical variances and covariances, and can be subject to sudden major revisions.
+Prominent concepts for risk management are value-at-risk (VaR), a statistical measure of expected maximum losses at a specific horizon within a specific confidence interval and expected loss, a measure of expected drawdown in a distress case.
+These statistical assessments of risk rely on historical variances and covariances, and can be subject to sudden major revisions.

 - The half-time of many VaR measures is no more than 11 days, making them subject to sudden drastic re-assessments.